Erickpython/EduTrack_LMS/README.md

 This system supports **UN Sustainable Development Goal 4 (SDG4)** — *Quality Education for All* by improving access to digital learning resources.

+The website is live and accessible at: *(https://edutrack-fjzc.onrender.com/)*

 ---

 ## 🎯 Problem Statement (SDG 4 – Quality Education)